Last Updated on May 19, 2026 by Emma Fajcz | Published: July 5, 2022

 Emily

 When is a pizzeria not a pizzeria?
-When you order the burger at Emily, a fantastic pizzeria in the West Village, that happens to make one of the best burgers in Manhattan.
+It’s when you order the burger at Emily!
+This fantastic pizzeria in the West Village happens to make one of the best burgers in Manhattan.

 The Emmy Double Stack Burger—a thick juicy patty topped with American cheese and caramelized onions on a pretzel bun—has become a thing of legend among the city’s burgerati.